How frustrating! How exhausting!

 As I’ve begun to walk out what God showed me, I’ve seen a remarkable thing.
 Wherever people treat one another with eye-to-eye equality, we’re all affirmed in our adulthood.
 We all become more adult.

-People caught in a one-up/one-down system may still pressure me to obey what they say.
+Those caught in a one-up/one-down system may still pressure me to obey what they say.
 They may still treat me like a rebellious child if I do not.
-But I’ve renounced agreement with such systems.

 As I relinquish all need for permission from anyone other than God, I no longer feel battered by others’ attempts to pressure me.
 When nothing in me is pleading for their approval, nothing in them has anything to push against.